deepflowio/docs/translate/translated/05-features/03-distributed-tracing/02-spring-boot-demo.md

 # Introduction

-This is an example of a microservice application developed using Spring Boot to illustrate the AutoTracing capability of DeepFlow.
+This chapter uses a microservice application developed with Spring Boot as an example to demonstrate DeepFlow's AutoTracing capabilities.

 # Deploying the Spring Boot Demo

-The demo we used comes from [this GitHub repository](https://github.com/chanjarster/spring-boot-istio-jaeger-demo).
-It has a simple distribution tracing chain: `foo_svc -> bar_svc -> loo_svc`.
+The demo we use is sourced from [this GitHub repository](https://github.com/chanjarster/spring-boot-istio-jaeger-demo), and its call chain is relatively simple: `foo_svc -> bar_svc -> loo_svc`.

-And this is the command to quickly deploy the Demo in K8s:
+You can quickly deploy the demo in K8s using the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/deepflowio/deepflow-demo/main/DeepFlow-EBPF-Sping-Demo/deepflow-ebpf-spring-demo.yaml
 ```

-The original demo in the GitHub repository used Jaeger for primary tracing.
-In order to demonstrate AutoTracing capabilities, we removed Jaeger from the deployment script mentioned above.
+The original GitHub code repository for this demo uses Jaeger for active tracing.
+To demonstrate AutoTracing capabilities, we have specifically removed Jaeger in the above deployment script.

-# Exploring Distributed Tracing
+# Viewing Distributed Tracing

-You can proceed to Grafana and open the `Distributed Tracing` Dashboard by selecting `namespace = deepflow-ebpf-spring-demo`.
-Then, choose an invocation to trace.
-Here's how it looks:
+Go to Grafana, open the `Distributed Tracing` Dashboard, select `namespace = deepflow-ebpf-spring-demo`, and then choose a call to trace.
+The effect is shown in the figure below:

 ![eBPF Sping Demo](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20220823630441420077b.png)

-The tracing data in DeepFlow includes three types of Spans that track the entire trajectory of a request:
+DeepFlow's tracing data contains three types of Spans, tracking the entire trajectory of a request:

-- N: Spans extracted from network traffic using BPF
+- N: Spans extracted from network traffic via BPF
-- S: Spans extracted from system or application function calls using eBPF
+- S: Spans extracted from system or application function calls via eBPF
-- A: Spans collected internally from the application using OTel
+- A: Spans collected from within the application via OTel

-The image above shows the first two types.
-The third one can be displayed upon [integrating OpenTelemetry](../../integration/input/tracing/opentelemetry/).
+The figure above shows the first two types, and the third type can be displayed by [integrating OpenTelemetry](../../integration/input/tracing/opentelemetry/).

-You can also view the effect of tracing by [visiting DeepFlow Online Demo](https://ce-demo.deepflow.yunshan.net/d/Distributed_Tracing/distributed-tracing?var-namespace=deepflow-ebpf-spring-demo&from=deepflow-doc).
-The corresponding topology diagram of the call chain flame graph in the image above is as follows:
+[Visit DeepFlow Online Demo](https://ce-demo.deepflow.yunshan.net/d/Distributed_Tracing/distributed-tracing?var-namespace=deepflow-ebpf-spring-demo&from=deepflow-doc) to also view the tracing effect.
+The topology corresponding to the call chain flame graph in the figure above is as follows.

 ```mermaid
 flowchart TD